rbonfichi/monte-carlo-gmp-pharma/docs/index.md

 ## 💡 How to Use This mini-eBook
 - Start with the **Introduction** for context.
 - Navigate through chapters progressively.
-- Run the included **R scripts** locally to replicate results, or adapt them to your own datasets.
+- Run the included **R scripts** locally to replicate results, and adapt them to your own datasets.
 - Apply the methodology to your own **GMP-related problems**.

 ---